 For physical meetings with remote participation, the guidance is to hold the meeting during the core working hours of the location where the physical meeting is being held.
 Remote participants join as required.
 Some degree of flexibility as to timing is required: the first session typically begins at 0800 or 0900 hours local time in the location of the physical meeting, and finishes at 1700 or 1800 hours, while lunch breaks may be cut short to accommodate the different time zones of remote participants.

 Currently, fully virtual meetings with global participants are organized within the central hours of the day in Geneva (1100 – 1500 hours).
 For the convenience of Member States in all regions, fully virtual meetings may be held during the working hours of other time zones, with resource and overtime cost implications for support staff based in ITU HQ in Geneva.
 If the meeting covers multiple topics or sessions, it can be divided into blocks to better suit the participants’ schedules.
+To accommodate different working weeks in various countries, as well as time zones, efforts should be made to avoid scheduling virtual meetings on Fridays whenever possible

 In all instances, event organizers are required to make best efforts to accommodate different time zones, taking into account the implications for enabling fair participation of delegates across the ITU Member States, supporting staff in headquarters and field offices, staff overtime and interpretation costs.